Defect tolerance: fundamental limits and examples: Discussion

 \subsection{Implications on practical designs}

 The result for $\mathcal{R}_1$ and $\mathcal{R}_2$ (for $q = 2$) demonstrates that for correcting small defects, the best solution in the limit of a large number of primary nodes is a linear combination of two basic designs, the repetition design and the complete design.
 (Though this design is not optimal for finite $k$.
-Slight improvements can be made to this basic design.)
+Slight improvements can be made by removing a few edges.)

 \Cref{thm::asymResultLarger} gives a result for asymptotic $t$, and while practically no application is going to need to correct asymptotically many defects, the region defined by the result gives a converse bound for $\matr_t$ for all finite $t$ by virtue of Claim \ref{prop:basic:4} from \Cref{prop:basic}.
 All regions $\matr_t$ must lie between $\matr_1$ and $\matr_\infty$, approaching the latter as $ t \to \infty$.
 Hence \Cref{thm::asymResultLarger} describes the fundamental limit for the trade-off between redundancy and wiring complexity.